Can I shower and bathe in the water?

 Where does the water for the water tank stations come from, and is it safe?

-The water in all four potable water tank stations (Morven, Glenavy, Glenavy School, and Glenavy Fishing Huts) is compliant with the New Zealand Drinking Water Standards and is safe.
+The water in the potable water tank stations is compliant with the New Zealand Drinking Water Standards and is safe.
 It is chlorinated, and staff monitor the free available chlorine levels weekly along with bacterial monitoring (E.coli & Total coliforms), to assure the drinking water is safe and compliant.
 The tanks are also topped with fresh water fortnightly.

 The drinking water supplied to the tanks is delivered by a registered drinking water carrier that comes from Temuka Transport.
 This means the water supplied so far has currently come from Temuka township, which is also a compliant registered drinking water supply in the Timaru District.
 Both the source and transport of water meet the current New Zealand Drinking Water Standards requirements.

-Why is there a water station on Hillary Street in Waimate?
+Why is there a water station on Studholme Street in Waimate?

 Council have this water station available for the convenience of the Lower Waihao (including Waikakahi East) scheme users who are regularly in Waimate.
 This water comes directly from the Waimate township water supply.